prograd-labs/project-12-superwars-basic/readme.md

     ]
     ```

-## Trial 2: Courage is grace under pressure !
+## Trial 2: COURAGE IS GRACE !

-In `getRandomStrength()`, _return a random strength_ from 1 to 100.
-This function to be used.
+Add your logic in `getRandomStrength()` method, such that it should _return a random strength_ from 1 to 100.The strength is what gonna decide the winner.

-## Trial 3: No man should fall without a struggle !
+## Trial 3: NO PLAYER SHOULD FALL !

-In `buildPlayers()`, loop through the created JSON objects and accumulate HTML template as below and return it
+In `buildPlayers()`, loop through the created JSON objects and accumulate HTML template as below and _return HTML element_.
  ```JS
 <div class="player">
     <img src="${players[i].image}">